anngvu/accent/README.md

 ## ACCENT

 > [!NOTE]
 > This is **an application for research and prototyping** of UX and workflows with AI.
-While generally relevant for professionals working with data, there is also significant work tied to the Synapse platform/projects, where AI agents are productionized.
+While it *may* be generally relevant for any professionals working with data, significant functionality is tied to the Synapse platform and specific projects.

 ### Motivation